The Philippine Studies Network

 Latest Updates

+The AUT Philippine Studies Hub, formally established on 10 June 2025 in partnership with the Philippine Embassy, is the first of its kind in New Zealand.
+The creation of the Hub follows sustained calls from Filipino scholars in New Zealand for greater recognition and visibility within the academic space.
 This milestone was marked by the signing of a Memorandum of Agreement, formalized by Her Excellency Ambassador Kira Azucena and AUT Vice-Chancellor Damon Salesa.
 Founding members of the Network were present to witness this significant step forward.
-Click MORE for details.

-The second offering of Pag(m)ulat: Philippine Studies Series and the network's first activity for 2025, is finally here!
-Engaging Filipino artist Mark Salvatus @mark_salvatus work titled Souvenirs (2013), SIGHTING THE CITY, CITING OURSELVES is a walking tour of selected public art in Auckland Central that aims to explore the themes of identity and mobility, inviting a reflection on how we situate ourselves in a city defined and enriched by varied movements, exchanges and connections.
-Click MORE for details
+Engaging Filipino artist Mark Salvatus work titled Souvenirs (2013), SIGHTING THE CITY, CITING OURSELVES is a walking tour of selected public art in Auckland Central that aims to explore the themes of identity and mobility.
+The second offering of Pag(m)ulat: Philippine Studies Series and the network's first activity for 2025, the tour invites a reflection on how we situate ourselves in a city defined and enriched by varied movements, exchanges and connections.
+Click HERE for more details

-This inaugural colloquium will examine the perspectives and positionality of Filipino researchers, exploring howtheir unique cultural experiences and identities can inform research methodologies and frameworks.
-The two presentations will delve into the significance of Filipino concepts such as loob (inner self), kapwa (shared/fellow self), and katibayan (evidence) in shaping research approaches.
-Click MORE for details
+This inaugural colloquium examined the perspectives and positionality of Filipino researchers, exploring how their unique cultural experiences and identities can inform research methodologies and frameworks.
+The two presentations delved into the significance of Filipino concepts such as loob (inner self), kapwa (shared/fellow self), and katibayan (evidence) in shaping research approaches.